 With too low a tank temperature and a weakened immune system, some illnesses they may develop include:

-- A bacterial infection commonly known as ‘fur coat syndrome’ which is often fatal.
+- A bacterial infection commonly known as ‘fur coat syndrome’ is often fatal.

 - Dormant ich (white spot) infestations may suddenly appear